Tanaka finds form, Yanks beat Cards 4-3 for 5th straight win

-NEW YORK (AP) -- Masahiro Tanaka got back on track with 6 1/3 effective innings, Aroldis Chapman escaped his own jam for his third save in three days and the New York Yankees beat the St. Louis Cardinals 4-3 on Friday night for their fifth straight win.
+Tanaka delivered 6 1/3 effective innings, Aroldis Chapman escaped his own jam for his third save in three days and the Yankees beat the St. Louis Cardinals 4-3 for their fifth straight win.

+''Especially from the start of the third inning, I thought his stuff got really sharp,'' New York manager Joe Girardi said.

 Chapman allowed a two-out walk to Randal Grichuk and a double to pinch-hitter Jose Martinez before Dexter Fowler - the closer's teammate on the World Series champion Cubs last year - grounded out to second to end it.
 Chapman got his third save on the season.

-Starlin Castro and Austin Romine homered for New York, which is 4-0 to begin this nine-game homestand.
+Dellin Betances struck out three in a scoreless eighth.
+New York's relievers haven't allowed an earned run over their last 13 1/3 innings.

+New York has won its first four home games to start a season for the first time since 2003.

-Manager Joe Girardi has tied Tanaka's early struggles to poor control and difficulties with his split-finger fastball.
+Girardi has tied Tanaka's early struggles to poor control and difficulties with his split-finger fastball.
 Tanaka's go-to pitch briefly betrayed him when he mis-located a trio of splitters to Carpenter - two in the dirt, one over the plate - before the Cardinals' No. 3 hitter launched his first homer of the season, a two-run shot off a 95 mph sinker.

 Tanaka mostly cruised after that.
 He threw first-pitch strikes to 13 of his first 16 batters and retired 10 straight before Matt Adams' broken-bat single to start the seventh.
 A fielder's choice and a walk followed, and then Grichuk ended Tanaka's outing with an RBI double to left.